anupumpant/anupumpant.github.io/_posts/2020-06-03-mathematics-and-dimensions.md

 He talked about his work in higher-dimensional geometric data analysis.
 Here is what I thought.

 Mathematicians have developed tools that let them handle complicated stuff using simple abstractions.
-It helps them peer deeper into the reality.
+These tools help them peer deeper into the reality.
 Our senses in comparison provide access to only a few of those dimensions.

 In the words of Paul Dirac: